 Unit 4: The focus for this unit is on Australian reporting entities and how they are regulated by the Corporations Act 2001.
-The Framework for the Preparation and Presentation of Financial Statements (The Framework) and the Accounting Standards are used in the preparation of the financial statements for a reporting entity.
+The Conceptual Framework for Financial Reporting (the Conceptual Framework) and the Accounting Standards are used in the preparation of the financial statements for a reporting entity.
 The financing options of larger entities are identified and evaluated, particularly in relation to conformity with basic principles, including profitability and stability.
 The unit addresses corporate social disclosure issues and ethical behaviour within corporations.